qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 - **Original on Disk, quantized in RAM** - this is a hybrid mode, allows to obtain a good balance between speed and memory usage.
 Recommended scenario if you are aiming to shrink the memory footprint while keeping the search speed.

-This mode is enabled by setting `always_ram` to `true` in the quantization config while using mmap storage:
+This mode is enabled by setting `always_ram` to `true` in the quantization config while using memmap storage:

 ```http
 PUT /collections/{collection_name}